CentOS-PaaS-SIG/linchpin/docs/source/installation.rst

 Create a virtualenv to install the package using the following sequence of commands (requires virtualenvwrapper).

 .. code-block:: bash

     $ mkvirtualenv linchpin
     ..snip..
     (linchpin) $ pip install linchpin
     ..snip..

+.. note:: mkvirtualenv is optional dependency you can install from `http://virtualenvwrapper.readthedocs.io/en/latest/install.html` , if you would like to use python virtualenv use following commands instead. mkdir linchpin virtualenv linchpin source linchpin/bin/activate

 To deactivate the virtualenv.